Vsevolod-Bro/Andersen-HW/AlexP-hw/task1-3/README.md

 to get json data about open pull requests.
    - Next, I parsed curl output with the **jq** utility.
    - Get first object.
 If returned value is **null** then there is No contributors.
-   - Script check if there **no argument** in the invoke
+   - Function check if there **no argument** in the invoke
    - It's trap some possible errors and prints its own messages

 **Part 2**

-*file: 2pr-open.sh*
+*function Part2*
-1. The general part of script is the same as in *1pr-open.sh*, but then I sort and use the **UNIQ** to count the number of entry the same contributors.
+1. The general part of the function is the same as in *function Prat1*, but then I sort and use the **UNIQ** to count the number of entry the same contributors.
 2. I used **AWK** for decouple the number and name of contributors.
 3. Remove character "" from names.
 4. If there are no contributors, then script aborting and print the message.